Sign up to our Newsletter

 Studying For and Acing the LSAT

-Another important part of the law school application process is the LSAT.
+Another vital part of the law school application process is the LSAT.
 While some schools accept the GRE instead of the LSAT, the LSAT is still the most trusted form of standardized testing for law school.

 Depending on the schools you hope to join, determine your target score.
 Find resources such as prep books, courses, or tutors that offer tailored LSAT support to help you get your desired score.
 Commit to a structured study plan and remain consistent!